MicrosoftDocs/dynamics365smb-docs/business-central/finance-about-calculating-unit-cost.md

 ---
 title: About Unit Cost Calculation
-description: Learn how the costing method and other factors impact the Unit Cost field on the Item card.
+description: Learn how the costing method and other factors influence the Unit Cost field on the Item card.
 author: rubenseishima

 ms.service: dynamics365-business-central